-All of the warrant agreements contain a provision providing for a cashless exercise whereby, the number of warrants to be issued will be reduced by the number shares which could be purchased from the proceeds of the exercise of the respective warrant.
-The warrants to purchase the Series C preferred stock and the Series D preferred stock and to purchase 10,928 shares of common stock must be exercised prior to the closing of an IPO or such warrants will expire.
-The remaining warrants expire from 2015 through 2018
+All of the warrant agreements contain a provision providing for a cashless exercise whereby, the number of warrants to be issued will be reduced by the number of shares which could be purchased from the proceeds of the exercise of the respective warrant.
+The remaining warrants expire from 2020 through 2025.